luishvanni/trabalho-final-poo/README.md

 ## Class Model:
 The class model of the proposed application is present in the source code.

-## Work Division:
-The work was divided into two parts.
-The first consisted of implementing the functionalities of registering Products (with Inventory), Customers (with Address), and Suppliers (with Address).
-The second part, with the complete application, was delivered at the end of the semester.

-In the second part of the project, all data was saved in files and recovered at each program execution, simulating an application that uses databases.
-It was also necessary to use exceptions programmed by the developer, such as in the case of an insufficient quantity of products to place an order.

 ## Running the Program